Distribution Knowledge Embedding for Graph Pooling: Introduction

 The graphs are non-Euclidean geometry data containing massive undecided non-linear information.
-In this paper, we argue \textit{what is crucial to graph-level downstream tasks includes not only the topological structure but also the underlying distribution defined over node features}.
-Motivated by this observation, we propose a new pooling module, termed as \textit{Distribution Knowledge Embedding}~(DKEPool), where graphs are rephrased as distributions and the pooling goal is to summarize the entire distribution information instead of retaining a certain feature vector by simple predefined pooling operations.
-Notably, a distribution depicted by its sampled datapoints is also insensitive to the size and order of these datapoints.
+In this paper, we argue \textit{what is crucial to graph-level downstream tasks includes not only the topological structure but also the underlying distribution information defined over node features}.
+Motivated by this observation, we propose a new pooling module, termed as \textit{Distribution Knowledge Embedding}~(DKEPool), where graphs are viewed as distributions and the pooling goal is to summarize the entire distribution information instead of retaining a certain feature vector by simple predefined pooling operations.
+Notably, a distribution depicted by its sampled nodes is also insensitive to the size and order of these nodes, which ensures that DKEPool can output the fixed-sized graph representations when the size of input graphs is different and the same representation when the order of nodes of an input graph changes.
 Moreover, distribution is endowed with a larger capacity, rendering it a more robust representation for graphs than the simple aggregated feature vector.

 A DKEPool network \textit{de facto} disassembles representation learning into two stages, including \textit{structure learning} and \textit{distribution learning}, as shown in Figure~\ref{fig:g2dnet}.
-Structure learning, powered by existing GNNs, follows a recursive neighborhood aggregation scheme to update node features where structure information is absorbed.
+Structure learning, powered by existing GNNs, follows a recursive neighborhood aggregation scheme to update node features where graph structure information is absorbed.
 Distribution learning, on the other hand, omits node interconnections and focuses more on the distribution depicted by all the nodes.
-Our pooling goal is to learn a vector outlining the entire node distribution, which is used for following task predictions.
-Specially, we formulate the graph as a multivariate Gaussian distribution, and thus the distribution space is a special type of Riemannian manifold~\cite{chen2020covariance} that is more informative to outline the non-Euclidean geometry information of graphs.
+Our pooling goal is to learn a vector outlining the node distribution information of the holistic graph, which is used for sake of the following task of graph predictions.
+Specially, we formulate the graph as a multivariate Gaussian distribution, and thus the distribution space is a special type of Riemannian manifold~\cite{chen2020covariance,chen2019more} that is informative in outlining the non-Euclidean geometry information of graphs.